haaarshsingh/www/blog/ricing-arch-linux.md

 ---
 title: 'Ricing Arch Linux'
-date: '2021-12-20'
+date: '2021-12-21'
-formattedDate: '20 December, 2020'
+formattedDate: '20 December, 2021'
 description: 'This is a guide for ricing your Arch Linux desktops.
-We\'ll be going over different applications & how you can customise them to make the Linux setup of your dreams!'
+We will be going over different applications & how you can customise them to make the Linux setup of your dreams!'
 ---

 # What is a rice?